 Environment Southland is responsible for the maintenance of particular drains within its Drainage Rating Districts.
 The cost of this work is met by a targeted rate on properties in each district.

 If you are unsure who is responsible for a particular drain, please contact us on 0800 76 88 45.

 By working together, Environment Southland and landowners can ensure all responsibilities are met and our rivers and streams are healthy and well managed.
 We are responsible for the overall river and catchment management in Southland.
 Landowners are responsible for normal maintenance of rivers and streams on and around their property.

 Environment Southland needs access beside the drains it maintains.
 This includes gates in boundary and internal fences, ensuring fences are an appropriate distance from the drain; and that trees and other vegetation do not impede access or the ability of people or machinery to enter the drain.

 Landowners may not plant trees or erect structures within the bed of a water course without resource consent from Environment Southland.
 This preserves access for drain maintenance.

 Environment Southland staff make contact with property owners prior to entering property for inspections or carrying out works.

-- Weed and sediment removal for drainage maintenance: information for farmers
+Check out this factsheet for tips on good management practices and the rules around drainage maintenance: Weed and sediment removal for drainage maintenance: information for farmers